gvwilson/mossball/CONTRIBUTING.md

 ### Widgets without Backend Support

 To create a widget without backend support, you can provide the question/configuration data by directly passing in a data dictionary directly within the notebook cell, or you can upload a JSON file with the data object(s).
-In `frontend/widgets.py`, the `create_local_<plugin type>` functions create an instance of the specific widget's class with ID "local" to indicate that no backend is being used, and the `create_widget` function creates a local widget based on the plugin type provided.
+In `frontend/widgets.py`, the `create_local_<plugin type>` functions create an instance of the specific widget's class with ID "local" to indicate that no backend is being used, and the `create_widget` function creates a local widget based on the plugin type and data provided.

 1. Pass in the data object/dictionary directly within the notebook cell
     - Example usage within a notebook: